 Causes of Dog Joint Pain

-Unlike skin and muscles, cartilage does not regenerate itself.
+Unlike skin and muscles, joint cartilage does not regenerate itself.
 Cartilage cells simply die after a certain period of time, which results in the cartilage thinning around the joints.
-When these cells die, they also release an enzyme that causes joints to swell.
-It’s a double-whammy of joint pain.
+When these cells die, they also release an enzyme that causes joints to swell known as joint inflammation.
+It’s a double-whammy of joint pain and inflammation.

-When cartilage thins, the space between joint and bone narrows, which results in more pressure on the bone, and eventually, deterioration.
+When cartilage thins, the space between joint and bone narrows, which results in more pressure on the bone, and eventually, deterioration of the connective tissue..
 As the bone deteriorates, it can create outgrowths called osteophytes.
 Degenerating cartilage leads to dysfunction of the joint, which can throw the body off balance and create additional issues down the line.

 The thinning of cartilage is not a disease or illness.
 Sadly, it’s just part of getting older for both dogs and humans.
-But there are other conditions that can affect your dog’s joints.
+But there are other conditions that can affect your dog’s joint health.

 Developmental disorders like hip and elbow dysplasia are common in dogs, and can cause severe joint pain.
 A healthy dog’s joints are perfectly functioning machines that require multiple bones, ligaments and cartilage to work together to allow the joint to move freely.
 If any part of the machine is misshapen, the entire system becomes flawed.